Email Tutorial | Free Email Tutorials

-Export Hotmail contacts to CSV As we saw in the previous tutorials, Hotmail lets you manually create new contacts, add contacts from senders, and import contacts.
-It is natural therefore, to assume that Hotmail also lets you export your contacts.
+As explained in previous tutorials, Hotmail lets you manually create new contacts, add contacts from senders, and import contacts.
+And it's natural to assume that Hotmail also lets you export your contacts.
 This is the case, and fortunately Hotmail uses the universally supported "CSV" format (which stands for "Comma Separated Values").
 The file containing your exported Hotmail contacts can be used by most email programs (like Outlook Express or Windows Live Mail), and most webmail services (like Gmail or Yahoo!
 Mail).
 This tutorial will explain how to export your Hotmail contacts to a CSV file that you can then import into another address book of your choice.

-Note that exporting your Hotmail contacts doesn't delete them or remove them from your Hotmail account: it only creates a copy of each of them in a downloadable file.
+Note: exporting your Hotmail contacts does not delete them or remove them from your Hotmail address book: it only creates a copy of each of them and stores them into a downloadable file.

 Notice the toolbar of links shown at the top of the screen: it contains a Manage menu.
 Click on it, and choose Export from the menu that appears: